-The staff structure of the practice consists of a principal endodontist, an associate endodontist, three dental nurses, a practice manager and an operations manager.
-There is also a visiting anaesthetist who provides conscious sedation, when required.
+The staff structure of the practice consists of a principal endodontist, two associate endodontists, two dental nurses, a practice manager and a receptionist.

-The practice opening hours are on Mondays to Fridays from 9.00am to 5.30pm.
+The practice opening hours are Monday to Friday from 9.00am to 5.30pm.

-The operations manager is the registered manager.
+The practice manager is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.